Garage Door Sensor Issues

 Garage doors keep our lives on track as we open and close the entrance to our garage.
-With the click of a button or a quick combination on a keypad, the door raises or lowers, helping protect our possessions.
+Modern garage doors can be operated with a combination or key fob, helping to protect your valuables.
 When the garage door breaks down or will not open or close properly, it affects our daily lives.

 A common problem with a garage door is when the sensor moves out of alignment.
 How can you be sure your garage door sensor is the culprit of a broken door?
+Signs include a blinking red light, dirty lenses, damaged wires and more.
 RCS Garage Doors is here to help you understand garage door sensors and how to test their functionality.
 From there, you can potentially fix the problem yourself or call the professionals to handle the repair.

 If you experience persistent problems with your garage door sensors, call the team of experts at RCS Garage Doors for residential and commercial garage door services.
-We put our clients first to make sure you are 100% satisfied with our services.
-With more than 20 years of experience, we are your local garage door professional serving the Charlotte, NC area.
+We put our clients first to ensure you are 100% satisfied with our services.
+With over 20 years of experience, we are your local garage door professional in Charlotte, NC.
 We have extensive training and the latest tools to service your misaligned or damaged garage door sensors.

-To learn more about our services or schedule an appointment, contact us today!
+Contact us today to learn more about our services or schedule an appointment!